matthias-blomme/ad-project-document/book/src/project/project_evaluation.md

    frame is extended with one more week.

-3. If there still are no signs of substantial improvement within that week (confirmed by all other team members and the group mentors): the student is **excluded from the project (=zero score)**
+3. If there still are no signs of substantial improvement within that week (confirmed by all other team members and the group coaches): the student is **excluded from the project (=zero score)**

 4. If there was improvement, but it lasts only for a certain period, and the generativity